bplmaps/lmec-main-site/content/articles/maps-poetry.md

 > _Why people love good old Cape Cod, and go there constantly._

 **Do you have a poem that is about maps, geography, or your favorite place?
 Tweet us at @bplmaps and we’ll feature it sometime in April for National Poetry Month!**

+P.S.
+See more "Poems as Maps" in _Places Journal_ [here](https://placesjournal.org/series/poems-as-maps/).